Lebanese Forces: The Second Republic (1990–2005)

 After Aoun surrendered on 13 October 1990 to the rival Syrian-backed President Hrawi, Geagea was offered ministerial posts in the new government.
 He refused several times, because he was opposed to Syrian interference in Lebanese affairs, and his relationship with the new government deteriorated.
+The Lebanese Forces and the National Liberal Party boycotted the 1992 general election demanding that Syria withdraw first and elections postponed until people displaced by the civil war had time to return to their homes.
+On 23 March 1994, the Lebanese government headed by Rafic Hariri ordered the dissolution of the Lebanese Forces, Ministers Sleiman Frangieh, Michel Samaha, Nicholas Fattoush and Mikhael Daher voted against the dissolution of LF.

-On 23 March 1994, the Lebanese government headed by Rafic Hariri ordered the dissolution of the Lebanese Forces.
+On 19 March, the offices of the Lebanese Forces (LF) were raided and six people arrested, including Fouad Malik, LF secretary general, and three members of the LF intelligence apparatus, including a woman.
+Also detained were a man and a woman from the Guardians of the Cedars.
 On 21 April 1994, Geagea was arrested on charges of setting a bomb in the church in Zouk which killed eleven people, of instigating acts of violence, and of committing assassinations during the Lebanese Civil War.
 Although he was acquitted of the first charge, Geagea was subsequently arrested and sentenced to life imprisonment on several different counts, including the assassination of former Prime Minister Rashid Karami in 1987.
 He was incarcerated in solitary confinement, with his access to the outside world severely restricted.
 Amnesty International criticized the conduct of the trials and demanded Geagea's release, and Geagea's supporters argued that the Syrian-controlled Lebanese government had used the alleged crimes as a pretext for jailing Geagea and banning an anti-Syrian party.

 Many members of the Lebanese Forces were arrested and brutally tortured in the period of 1993–1994.
 At least one died in Syrian custody and many others were severely injured.

 In 1998, a group of ex-military persons in the Lebanese Forces, was alleged to have conducted military operation against the Syrian military intelligence in Lebanon.
 The group was mainly formed of elites Lebanese Forces called SADEM, On 19 June 1998, a failed operation revealed the identity of some persons of this group, one of which was a Lebanese Army Captain, Camille Yared.
 Some other names published in the newspapers then were: